Pig's organ soup

 Pig's organ soup (豬雜湯 (猪杂汤, zhū zá tāng, ti-cha̍p-thng, tu-cha̍p-thng)) or chheng-thng (清湯), is a Malaysian and Singaporean soup that is made from pork offal.
 The dish is a clear soup, served with other optional side dishes as well as rice.

+Mainly popular in Malaysia and Singapore, an Indonesian variation of the dish, called "song sui", which originated from the Bangka Island and is popular among Chinese Indonesians in the island.

 Content and variations

-The broth is boiled from a mix of offal including liver, heart, intestines, stomach, tongue, pig blood curd, as well as pork meat slices, strips of salted vegetables, celtuce and a sprinkle of chopped onion leaves and pepper.
+The broth is boiled from a mix of offal including liver, heart, intestines, kidney, stomach, tongue, lungs, pig blood curd, as well as pork meat slices, strips of salted vegetables, meatballs, minced garlic, pork bones, celtuce, Chinese parsley and a sprinkle of chopped onion leaves and white pepper.

 Side dishes include braised tofu puffs, and eggs and salted vegetables sometime are served.
 The meal is usually served with a special chili sauce or soy sauce with chopped hot chili.